 What are the most common cuts for a 100-carat diamond?

-What is your favourite part about discovering and selling these diamonds?
+What is your favorite part about discovering and selling these diamonds?

-How frequently can one expect newly mined 100-carat diamonds to come up for auction?
+How often do newly mined 100-carat diamonds appear at auction?

 I do know a few, but the timing of when they will come up for auction is another question.
 When they discover a very large rough, generally you hear about it in the press because obviously the mine is very proud of it.
 It’s not impossible, it’s just a very auspicious event.